top of page

 What is the full form of FESS?

-The full form of FESS is Functional Endoscopic Sinus Surgery.
+The full form of FESS surgery is Functional Endoscopic Sinus Surgery.
 It is also called Messerklinger's Technique.
 It was implemented and made popular by Heinz Stammberger based on Messer Klinger's proposed concepts.

 What is the FESS procedure?

 FESS is Functional Endoscopic Sinus Surgery.
-It just indicates that Endoscopy is used in sinus surgery.
+It just indicates that Endoscopy is used in sinus operation.
 FESS is a popular term being loosely used for various procedures these days.
 Although traditionally, FESS was first used for Messerklinger’s Technique, that has only a 30% success rate.

 Please refer to the above article to understand various types of technologies used in sinus surgery and their results.
 It will enable you to discuss your surgery with your surgeon better.